daem-on/fwf/README.md

 If you would like to use it anyway, you're free to do so.
 If you would like to help out with the development, PRs are greatly appreciated.

 ### Running and building from source
-To run from source, clone this repository, and inside the ´app/´ directory, install the dependencies with ´npm install´ or ´yarn´.
-You have to provide your own ffmpeg binaries for running and building, so download the ´ffmpeg´ **and** ´ffprobe´ executables from an ffmpeg distribution of your choice.
+To run from source, clone this repository, and inside the `app/` directory, install the dependencies with `npm install` or `yarn`.
+You have to provide your own ffmpeg binaries for running and building, so download the `ffmpeg` **and** `ffprobe` executables from an ffmpeg distribution of your choice.
 Both executables are required.
-You then place these inside ´app/bin/´ in a folder matching your architecture: by default, *darwin* and *win64* are supported.
-This is detected in ´app/index.js´, so if your architecture is not *darwin* or *win64* you have to modify that file otherwise it won't start.
-Then you run ´npm run start´ or ´yarn start´ inside ´app/´ to start fwf.
+You then place these inside `app/bin/` in a folder matching your architecture: by default, *darwin* and *win64* are supported.
+This is detected in `app/index.js`, so if your architecture is not *darwin* or *win64* you have to modify that file otherwise it won't start.
+Then you run `npm run start` or `yarn start` inside `app/` to start fwf.

-Build with electron-builder using ´app/node_modules/.bin/electron-builder´.
-The build process is quite complicated, because of the fact that the ffmpeg binaries need to be available at runtime, so there are a lot of ways it can go wrong.
+Build with electron-builder using `app/node_modules/.bin/electron-builder` in the root directory.
+The build setup is quite complicated, because of the fact that the ffmpeg binaries need to be available at runtime, so there are a lot of ways it can go wrong.

 ### License
 Released under the MIT license, see LICENSE.